 - The CCF-B sends the access token request message to the CCF in CAPIF provider domain A with the information as specified in Annex C.3.2.
 In interconnection scenario, the Onboard_secret is not included in the access token request message to the CCF-A. The CCF-A generates and provides an access token and returns it in an Access Token Response message to the API invoker via CCF-B as specified in clause 6.5.2.3.

-- On CAPIF-2e, the API invoker authenticates to the AEF by establishing a TLS session with the AEF as specified in clause 6.X.3.1 or 6.13.3.2.
+- On CAPIF-2e, the API invoker authenticates to the AEF by establishing a TLS session with the AEF as specified in clause 6.13.3.1 or 6.13.3.2.